Bruce Willis diagnosed with frontotemporal dementia, family reveals

 Willis’ first major film role was in 1987’s Blake Edwards-directed romantic comedy “Blind Date,” opposite Kim Basinger.
 His most recent theatrical film releases were 2019’s M. Night Shyamalan superhero thriller “Glass” and the Edward Norton-directed crime film “Motherless Brooklyn.”
 In recent years, Willis has mostly acted in direct-to-video action/thriller films, the most recent of which is the forthcoming “Assassin.”

-Questions about Willis’ cognitive ability to participate in work were raised after the aphasia announcement, though as Los Angeles Times reported in March 2022, Willis’ performances were a concern on Willis movie sets even before.
-LA Times explains that at least one director wrote in an email about needing to feed Willis script lines via an ear piece, in addition to shortening the overall number of lines he had.
+Questions about Willis’ cognitive ability to participate in work were raised after the aphasia announcement, though as Los Angeles Times reported in March 2022, Willis’ performances were a concern on his movie sets even before.
+LA Times explains that at least one director wrote in an email about needing to feed Willis script lines via an earpiece, in addition to shortening the overall number of lines he had.

 Many of Willis’ direct-to-video films, considered derogatorily in the genre of “Geezer Teasers,” were produced by independent film producer Randall Emmett, who faced public suspicion of exploiting Willis after Willis’ condition was announced.